Klok100/Automatic-Guitar-Tuner/Nathan-Lab-Notebook.md

     <img src = "https://github.com/user-attachments/assets/04c97f37-84a2-4c0b-88a6-a896b61b1d11" alt = "Sample Image" width = "400" height = "200">
   </p>
 - The figure on the left shows the detected frequency peaks when all 6 strings are strummed at once with the G string out of tune
 - The figure on the right shows the detected frequency peaks when all 6 strings are strummed at once with everything in tune
+- Note: unfortunately, we weren't able to get the H-bridges for our motor control to function
+  - Multiple H-bridges were tested both with the microcontroller and manually but nothing seemed to work
+  - The current draw through the H-bridge also seemed sufficient

 ## Week 15